MichalLytek/type-graphql/docs/scalars.md

   probability: number;
 }
 ```
-In the last case you can omit the `type => Float` since JavaScript `Number` will become `GraphQLFloat` in schema automatically.
+In the last case you can omit the `type => Float` since JavaScript `Number` will become `GraphQLFloat` in the schema automatically.

-Other scalars - `GraphQLString` and `GraphQLBoolean` doesn't need aliases - when it's possible, they will be reflected automatically:
+Other scalars - i.e. `GraphQLString` and `GraphQLBoolean` - do not need aliases.
+When possible, they will be reflected automatically:
 ```typescript
 @ObjectType()
 class User {